Would Timo Werner suit Liverpool? Club have just days left to trigger striker's £49m release clause

 The Germany international striker's €55m (£49m) release clause at RB Leipzig runs out on Monday June 15.

-Werner's first-choice destination is still Liverpool but the Premier League leaders are not willing to pay the release clause in the current climate.
+Werner's first-choice destination was previously Liverpool but the Premier League leaders are not willing to pay the release clause in the current climate - and Chelsea have now emerged as the favourites to sign him.

 'Werner not right for Liverpool'